JustinJ1109/Euchre-CardGame/README.md

 # Euchre-CardGame

 The trick-taking card game Euchre programmed to be played in terminal.
+Built for fun between college semesters (meaning the code is probably not very tidy :) )

 ## Rules